Resfusion: Denoising Diffusion Probabilistic Models for Image Restoration Based on Prior Residual Noise: Conclusion

 \section{Conclusion}

-By learning the resnoise between the likelihood output and ground truth and using the likelihood output to accelerate the training and inference process, we propose the \ours, a framework that gradually generates target images in a coarse-to-fine manner, seamlessly integrating current state-of-the-art end-to-end models and denoising diffusion models.

-By introducing a novel resnoise-diffusion process, we aim to bridge the gap between the likelihood output and ground truth output using a Markov process.
-By learning the resnoise between the likelihood output and ground truth output, We unified the training and inference denoising processes through resnoise-diffusion.
-Our framework, \ours, seamlessly integrates state-of-the-art end-to-end models and denoising diffusion models.

-By employing a novel technique called "smooth equivalence transformation" during the resnoise-diffusion process, we identify the ideal acceleration step $T'$.
-As the total steps $T$ increases sufficiently, the bias tends to converge to zero.
-The determination of step $T'$ is crucial since it corresponds to the point where the posterior probability distribution becomes indistinguishable from the prior probability distribution.

-It is important to note that \ours is not limited to image segmentation.
-It can be applied to any image generation domain.
-The versatility of our framework lies in its ability to combine end-to-end models and denoising diffusion models.
-Our subsequent experiments have demonstrated that \ours can be easily applied to various image generation tasks and exhibits strong competitiveness.
+We propose the Resfusion, a general framework for image restoration.
+We explicitly provide the quantitative relationship between the residual term and the noise term, named as resnoise.
+Through employing the smooth equivalence transformation, we unify the training and inference process.
+Resfusion does not require any prior physical knowledge and can directly utilize existing noise schedules.
+Experimental results shows that Resfusion exhibits competitive performance for shadow removal, low-light enhancement, and deraining tasks, with only five sampling steps.
+It is important to note that Resfusion is not limited to image restoration and can be applied to any image generation domain.
+The versatility of our framework lies in its ability to simultaneously model the residual term and the noise term.
+Our subsequent experiments have demonstrated that Resfusion can be easily applied to various image generation tasks and exhibits strong competitiveness.